Tuesday, February 17, 2026

 Perfectly flat trends can suggest under-reporting, inconsistent capture, or lack of challenge.

 Complaint KPIs are not performance theatre.
-They are used as indicators of governance maturity, customer outcome oversight, and regulatory culture.
+They’re used as indicators of governance maturity, customer outcome oversight, and regulatory culture.

 In many firms, KPI reporting still depends on spreadsheets, manual data gathering, or disconnected systems.
-That makes reporting slow, increases the risk of error, and limits visibility when leadership or regulators ask questions.
 Structured workflows, consistent categorisation, and centralised complaint data remove that friction.
 They make reporting faster, more reliable, and easier to interpret, while giving decision makers confidence that outcomes are being monitored, understood, and improved.

 If you are reviewing how your firm tracks and evidences complaint performance or evaluating complaint management software, these practical guides explain what strong oversight looks like and how to achieve it: